 Progressive Web Apps are experiences that combine the best of the web and the best of apps.
-They are useful to users from the very first visit in a browser tab, no install required.
+They are useful to users from the very first visit to a browser tab, no installation is required.
 As the user progressively builds a relationship with the app over time, it becomes more and more powerful.
-It loads quickly, even on flaky networks, sends relevant push notifications, has an icon on the home screen, and loads as a top-level, full screen experience.
+It loads quickly, even on flaky networks, sends relevant push notifications, has an icon on the home screen, and loads as a top-level, full-screen experience.

 A Progressive Web App is:

 - Progressive – Works for every user, regardless of browser choice because it’s built with progressive enhancement as a core tenet.